 Let’s take a closer look at the most common explanations for why the reported number of Facebook conversions may appear wrong…

-The first thing you should check is whether the Facebook pixel is on the conversion page and between the head tags.
+The first thing you should check is whether the base Facebook pixel code is installed properly on every page of your website between the head tags.

 3. You Are Tracking All Conversions